 Before entering the cave, guests are given life vests, helmets, and an audio device, which will play a guided tour track during the cave visit.
 After this, we walked through a short path in the forest and a spectacular sight emerges right before our unsuspecting eyes…

 At the end of the path, here is what awaits us ….

 While waiting for our turn, everyone gets busy snapping shots …

 Before boarding our boat, I took a shot of our guide who is part of a team of dedicated men who happily guide tourists like us by sharing interesting bits of information.
 By his lonesome, our guide would row and steer the boat safely for us to enjoy the cruise of a lifetime ….

 Then everyone piles into a small boat.
 MD and I got in first.
 MD was seated in front for a vantage view……

 As we were cruising, this came into view….
 Ain’t that one perfect shot 🙂

 As we entered the cave, I felt at peace.
 The only mistake was I was so overwhelmed by the experience that I kept taking pictures in a pitch black cave save for the search light of the tour guide trained on interesting rock formations which more often than not I would miss to capture.
 When I checked the pictures, I couldn’t even figure out most of them.
-It’s a mistake because it was a waste of precious moments in enjoying what the mystical place offers in terms of feeling the magic and allure without seeing or knowing what is around us.
-While we glided quietly along the river, we felt the eeriness of being peered by thousands of bats and other creatures that make this cave their sanctuary….
+It’s a mistake because it was a waste of precious moments enjoying what the mystical place offers in terms of feeling its magic and allure without seeing or knowing what is around us.
+While we glided quietly along the river, I felt the eeriness of being peered by thousands of bats and other creatures that make this cave their sanctuary….